Diabetic Eye Care

 Diabetic eye care also means keeping a close watch on blood sugar levels and keeping blood pressure under control.
 Maintaining a good diet, along with taking certain supplements known to have beneficial effects on diabetic eye disease, is also important.

-If eye disease is present, a number of treatment options are available depending on the disease and the stage reached.
+If an eye disease is present, a number of treatment options are available depending on the disease and the stage reached.
 The best treatment for diabetic eye disease is prevention.
-If you have diabetes, Ophthalmic Partners of Pennsylvania and New Jersey can help you understand how diabetic eye care treatment can be effective in preventing vision problems and blindness.
+If you have diabetes, Ophthalmic Partners can help you understand how diabetic eye care treatment can be effective in preventing vision problems and blindness.

 Early detection of eye disease is the best defense against vision loss, particularly for individuals over the age of 40.
 Should you experience any vision problems that could be an indicator of an eye disorder, contact one of our offices in Philadelphia, PA, Bala Cynwyd, PA, Media, PA, or Marlton, NJ, as soon as possible to book an assessment.

 The eye doctors and surgeons at Ophthalmic Partners have the necessary expertise and experience to diagnose, manage, and treat complex eye disorders and diseases.
 Visit us today to keep your eyes healthy and your vision clear.